divyanshu0201/Customer-Lifetime-Value/README.md

 The purpose of this project is to build various Machine & Deep Learning Models that will predict C.L.V by learning from the previous data.
 Furthermore, choosing the most appropriate model based on its accuracy score.

 ### Partner
-* [Department of C.S.E BMS College of Engineering]
 * Partner contact: [Umadevi V.], [https://sites.google.com/site/drvumadevi/]
+* Department of Computer Science & Engineering, BMS College of Engineering, Bengaluru

 ### Methods Used
 * Inferential Statistics